jloan/pierce-hacker/_posts/2019-12-06-GSheetTwitterBot.md

 **2. Open your Google Sheet**

 Enter your account name in your Google sheet under Step 1.
-Google sheets will automatically save so you don't have to worry about lossing any information.
+Google sheets will automatically save so you don't have to worry about losing any information.

 <p align="center">
   <img src="{{ site.baseurl }}/assets/images/GSheetTwitterBot/Adding twitter name.jpg" >